A Blog About Topics and Views of Interest to Christians

 Worship is an active response to the character, words, and actions of God, initiated by His revelation and enabled by His redemption, whereby the mind is transformed (e.g., belief, repentance), the heart is renewed (e.g., love, trust), and actions are surrendered (e.g. obedience, service), all in accordance with His will and in order to declare His infinite worthiness.

-We would add that worship involves glorifying awe, reverence, respect, admiration, devotion, and esteem from the worshiper directed to his or her sovereign God.
+We would add that worship involves glorifying awe, reverence, respect, admiration, devotion, and esteem from worshipers to their sovereign God.

 Christians may only worship the one triune God of the Bible (Ex.
 20:3).
 The First Commandment forbids the worship of any human being, angel, inanimate object, apparition, place, idea, concept, or any so-called god or idol.